 "Committed to helping children achieve their dreams, build independence and develop team leadership"

-The high standard of our counselors recruited each year contribute greatly to the success of Saddleback Horse Camp.
+The high standard of our counselors recruited each year contribute greatly to the success of Whiteface Camp.
 The directors individually select the entire Camp staff from a large source of applicants.
 From college sophomores to university graduates, the list is long and stakes are high !
 Every applicant goes through rigorous interviewing, reference and background checks.
 These individuals, so dear to our heart, are selected based on experience in working with children of all ages.
 We require a positive attitude, love for children and the Adirondacks, maturity, companionability, individuality, and qualities of leadership.

 We search for individuals who can serve as role models and mentors to the children.